Even More Acne Home Remedies That Really Work

 Instead, release the grease with shaving cream.
 Just a single squirt of foaming shaving cream is usually enough to clean hands so you don’t have to be concerned about touching your face and causing new blemishes.

 Most brands of toothpaste include a foaming agent called sodium lauryl sulfate.
 (In the UK, it’s called sodium dodecyl sulphate.)
 Especially in women, the suds from toothpaste can cause tiny pimples to break out at the corners of the mouth.
 One study even found that 80% of adult women with acne who stopped using all products containing sodium lauryl sulfate cleared up all their blemishes in just 30 days.
 Teens sometimes get equally dramatic results.
-If you can’t afford natural toothpaste, at least be sure to rinse your face as well as your mouth after you brush.
+If you can’t afford natural toothpaste, at least be sure to rinse your face as well as your mouth after you brush to avoid skin irritation4.

 Blue light kills acne bacteria in the top of pores.
 Red light reaches deeper into the skin and shrinks the sebaceous glands that release skin oil.
 You can get additional blue and red light by using red and blue glass or plastic in the sunniest room in your house.

-Hot showers feel good, but they dry out your skin.
-If you can tolerate warm water, or even better, cool water,, in the shower you will have less skin irritation all over your body, not just your face.
+Hot showers feel good, but they dry out your skin7.
+If you can tolerate warm water, or even better, cool water, in the shower you will have less skin irritation all over your body, not just your face.

-Fermented food contain Lactobacillus bacteria that can colonize your small intestine.
+Fermented food contain Lactobacillus bacteria that can colonize your small intestine and have health benefits8.
 Your immune system recognizes them as an infection, but because the flow of food through your lower digestive tract keeps removing them, it “learns” not to produce excessive inflammation.
 This information is transferred to the immune system in your skin so that you get fewer pimples.